 It’s been said, “you’re only as old as your cells”.
 Factors that increase aging include:

 The good news is that our body can produce natural ‘anti-oxidants’ such as glutathione, coenzyme Q10, catalase, peroxidase and superoxide dismutase which help to combat oxidation (4).
 The problem is these substances are quickly used up, leaving free radicals to damage our cells and increase cellular & biological aging, something we don’t feel.

 Some of our molecules are more vulnerable to free radical attack than others.
 Our cell membranes, much like the skin on a balloon, are some of the most sensitive and damaged structures (5).
 These membranes are made of protein, water and various fats (lipids).
 In fact, the best-studied molecules of free radical attack are called lipid peroxides or oxidized fats (6).
 Once damaged, the fate of the cell is doomed to altered function or death unless there’s immediate intervention with diet, lifestyle, detoxification and/or antioxidant supplementation.

 The OXIDATA® TEST is a quick, accurate test that takes only minutes toscientifically determine if your cells are aging too fast and need antioxidants.
 Technically, the test measures a lipid peroxide known as malondialdehyde, or MDA.
 Are you biologically aging too fast?
 Don’t guess or needlessly take too many or the wrong antioxidants.
 Discover what your body actually needs with an inexpensive, scientific test done at home using a small sample of urine.
-The cost is only $20 per test plus $5 shipping.
-May be higher if outside of continental U.S. Call us to send your test now!
+The cost is only $25 per test plus $10 shipping within the continental U.S. Call us to send your test!